CurryTang/TSGFM/README.md

 `data.pt` contains the index file used to query the attributes stored in `geometric_data_processed.pt`.
 A comprehensive introduction of each column can be found in OneForAll's repo.

+To prepare the data, it's okay to generate all raw files yourself (run oneforall for 1 epoch, including all datasets).
+I recommend you use the [preprocessed files]() directly and unzip them to the main directory.

 ## Code Structures